How much should you charge for your digital products? Read this guide to understand different pricing methods and strategies to use in your business.

 A freemium pricing model is exactly what the name implies: a hybrid between a free product and a premium one.

 This model is very common with all manner of apps and SaaS, such as Spotify, Adobe Photoshop, or Dropbox, where the company offers a base free product or service to everyone.
-Once you've started using such a service, you have the option to unlock premium features at an extra fee.
+You start free, and pay to unlock other features.

 Freemium pricing is good if you want to offer something with a low barrier of entry.
 After all, everyone can afford it if it's free!

 Still, keep in mind that only a small percentage of free users will end up paying.
-Even a massively known and used platform like Spotify reports that only 40% of its users pay extra to get rid of ads and use the Spotify Premium service.
+Even Spotify reports that around 40% of its users pay extra to get rid of ads and use the Spotify Premium service.

 Subscription pricing